icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

    - [Machine learning short tutorial](../MachineLearningShortTutorial/README.md) to learn how to connect a predictive model to a Watson Machine Learning Model.
    - [Machine learning complete tutorial](../MachineLearningCompleteTutorial/README.md) to learn how to create predictive model, connect it to a Watson Machine Learning Model, deploy and execute the decision.
    - [Machine learning sample](../MachineLearningCustomerLoyaltySample/README.md) to get another example using two predictive models.

-Note that the [**Open Prediction Service Hub repository**](https://github.com/IBM/open-prediction-service-hub) contains material and guidelines related to implementing Open Prediction Service API services.
-For instance, you can use the [Build a Loan default score model with OPS.ipynb](https://github.com/IBM/open-prediction-service-hub/blob/main/notebooks/OPS/Build%20a%20Loan%20default%20score%20model%20with%20OPS.ipynb) notebook to deploy a model in OPS and use it in a predictive model in Decision Designer.